Khushal070/Khushal070/README.md

 - 💬 Ask me about **ML Algorithms, Data Preprocessing, Model evaluation and Selection, Programming and Implementation**

-- 📫 How to reach me **khushal.t@ahduni.edu.in**
+- 📫 How to reach me **khushaltrvd07@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1vqTbQvJLsOj3VyIX3UJPm7OC9d6BcWgc/view?usp=sharing](https://drive.google.com/file/d/1fobQlkZHXpXLcorTVZXNxuq3S7ilxL3-/view?usp=drive_link)
+- 📄 Know about my experiences 📄 Know about my experiences: [View here](https://drive.google.com/file/d/105vndA57MUtwJnvlrv1j3z-bsUtGm56i/view?usp=sharing)

 - ⚡ Fun fact **I have a great sense of humor and love to make people laugh**